rtkirby/intro-project-html5-hello-world/README.md

 The most common HTML starter code:
 ###Hello World!

-used for practice for coding and using Github
+I used this to practice using Github and writing html.